TomasZlamal/UniLang/README.md

 # UniLang
 Language-agnostic way of handling multiple languages in PHP using predefined structures (also using markdown).
+## Existing solutions

 The inspiration for this library was the fact that current solutions didn't seem a 100% ideal.
+### PHP solution
 Pure php with a ```return [];``` statement?
 Sure, but why encode language-independent information in a language-dependant mamner?
+### JSON
 JSON?
 Much better, but JSON isn't a format designed for the structure of webpages.

 The obvious alternative was markdown, which has similar structure and format to HTML.
 ## Usage
 ### The template
 First, you need to define a file with the structure of your webpage using markdown.